gavinsimpson/gratia/tests/README.md

 The R-CMD-check matrix runs the broader suite on all its platforms and an additional CRAN-core check on Linux.
 Coverage uses the broader suite.
-A separate macOS job runs visual comparisons with a fixed R version; image differences should be reviewed, not automatically accepted.
+A separate macOS job runs visual comparisons with a fixed R version and Apple Accelerate BLAS, matching the local baseline environment; image differences should be reviewed, not automatically accepted.
 Existing platform restrictions on legacy numerical snapshots remain in place.